nickpad/postgres-replication/README.md

 ## Understanding the configuration.

 It'll help to have some familiarity with Docker.
-The container images are built using the `Dockerfile` files in each directory.
-The `setup.sh` and `setup.sql` scripts are run in the containers when they start up.

 The `docker-compose.yml` file configures two services, `master` and `replica`.
 The two containers share a network called `db` so that they can communicate.